statmike/statmike.github.io/_pages/resume.md

 #### Biostatistician — September 2001 - June 2002
 Lead statistician for a new program for cosmetic contact lenses.
 While learning the on the job skills of biostatistician and statistical programming, I gained valuable experience including FDA submissions, measuring the impact of a manufacturing change on patient experience, working with marketing to accurately message clinical attributes, learning the data workflow of clinical trial processes.

+### FOUNDATIONS

+#### Jobs Before Graduating
+I grew up in a diverse and very rural area.
+Attending a public school with the same classmates from kindergarten through high-school was a unique and fun experience.
+My first jobs were helping put up fences and cleaning floors after school.
+High-school summers played out assembling air conditioners in an unairconditioned plant.
+In college, I started as an exam proctor and moved up to grader and eventually at honors calculus homework grading and tutor.
+Graduate school was a progression from teaching undergraduates to assisting with graduate classes.
+Success in this was quickly followed by consulting projects with professors across the business school, social sciences, and agriculture.
+Continued success led to funding for becoming a research assistant, where I encountered the project that led me to bayesian statistics.

 ---

 ## EDUCATION